 Sign up for a family-friendly activity

 You can gather the fam for a young artists workshop or sign them up for Tots For Sculpture.
 Each experience includes hands-on art-making inspired by the sculptures and guided exploration of our galleries and gardens, all geared toward their age group.
-And don’t miss the Storytelling in the Gallery for your littles—during winter, this indoor event features live narratives based on the current exhibits.
+And don’t miss the Family Open Studios for your littles—on the first Saturday of each month, families can explore a variety of themes through creating art.

 Explore the gardens and nature